 Without a good tenancy and an inventory, it could make it harder to deal with the deposit, especially if there is damage to the let property.

 AST should provide a signature strip where all the parties can sign.
-If you have a letting agent, then generally, the letting agents can sign the document on behalf of the landlord.
+For example, suppose you have a letting agent.
+In that case, generally, the letting agents can sign the document on behalf of the landlord.

-Importance of Credit & Referencing There is no legal requirement to have a credit & reference check done.
-However, one should be done before letting any property.
+Credit & Referencing There is no legal requirement to have a credit & reference check done.
+However, one should be done before letting rental properties.

 The credit and reference report will check the identity of the prospective tenant.
-It will flag up any adverse credit history like CCJ’s or bankruptcy.
+In addition, it will flag up any adverse credit history like CCJ’s or bankruptcy.
 It will also check the electoral roll along with the right to rent.

 It is a good idea for all parties to provide an email address.
 This can be written in the AST so the parties can communicate efficiently.
-If the tenant wants advice on appliances or repairs, email seems an excellent way to communicate and record keeping.
+In addition, email seems an excellent way to communicate and record keeping if the renter wants advice on appliances or repairs.

 Right to Rent

-Checks must be carried out on all prospective renters, not just those who may look as if they are foreigners.
+Checks must be conducted on all prospective renters, not just those who may look as if they are foreigners.